What Are First Party Cookies? (Everything You Need to Know)

 Privacy Laws

-The primary regulation that dictates how businesses can utilize cookies is the General Data Protection Regulation (GDPR), as many privacy regulations are similar to this.
+The primary regulation that dictates how businesses can utilize cookies is the General Data Protection Regulation (GDPR), as many data privacy regulations are similar to this.
 The GDPR creates data compliance standards for businesses to follow to avoid fines and penalties.

 The GDPR does not have strict regulations on first party cookies but highly regulates the use of third party cookies.